The Alpenglow 100

 Mandatory gear is to help protect runners from the high alpine overnight conditions they’ll specifically encounter on race weekend.

-buff / toque / gloves / running pack / water & food supplies / 2x space blankets or 1x emerg bivy / windproof hooded jacket / whistle attached to outside of pack or clothing / collapsible cup to be used at all aid stations for beverages and food (we are a 100% cupless race, except for hot food items where we’ll provide cups for soups and hot coffee)
+Mandatory gear list includes: buff / toque / gloves / running pack / water & food supplies / 2x space blankets or 1x emerg bivy / waterproof breathable hooded jacket / whistle attached to outside of pack or clothing / collapsible cup to be used at all aid stations for beverages and food (we are a 100% cupless race, except for hot food items where we’ll provide cups for soups and hot coffee)

-All runners must arrive in Valemount prepared for the worst possible conditions, which would involve wind, rain and possibly even snow.
+All runners must arrive in Valemount prepared for the worst possible conditions, which would involve wind, rain, thunderstorms and possibly even snow.

 Poles